Yooper03/League-of-Legends-Game-Decided-At-25-Analysis/README.md

 But, with this final model, it is possible to say that possibly those people that are putting up surrender votes have a point, maybe the game is decided by 25 minutes most of the time, and this could even possible be proven by the over 80& success rate in predicting the results of the game.
 But, 80% isn't 100%, and thus a League of Legends game isn't necessarily decided at 25.

-Describe your model and state the features in your model, including how many are quantitative, ordinal, and nominal, and how you performed any necessary encodings.
-Report the performance of your model and whether or not you believe your current model is “good” and why.

-Tip: Make sure to hit all of the points above: many Portfolio Homeworks in the past have lost points for not doing so.